TEENAGERS WILL BE TEENAGERS

 - If an infection is causing your child’s bad breath, they may need antibiotics.
 Speak to your GP if you think this could be the problem.

-If your child has bad breath, the first step is to work out what’s causing it.
 Treating the cause will usually sort it out.
-Bad breath, or halitosis, usually isn’t anything to worry about.
+Bad breath, or halitosis, USUALLY isn’t anything to worry about.